 These BBQ cauliflower wings are definitely a crowd pleaser and a game day favorite.
 And with a mild BBQ flavor, even the littlest sports fan won't be able to keep their hands off the wings.

-Just 8 simple ingredients are needed to make this recipe! (full ingredients amounts in the recipe card below)
+Just 8 simple ingredients are needed to make this recipe! (full ingredients amounts are in the recipe card below)

 Ingredients notes and substitutes